gray42/psr7-skeleton/docs/frontend.md

 [Read more](https://github.com/odan/twig-translation#usage)

+### Assets

-### Updating Assets
+#### Updating Assets

-To update all main assets like jquery and bootrap run:
+To update all main assets like jquery and bootstrap run:

 ```bash
 $ ant update-assets
 ```

-You can add more assets in `package.json` or diretly via `npm`.
+You can add more assets in `package.json` or directly via `npm`.

-Open the file `build.xml` and navigate to the target `update-assets` and add more items to copy the required files into the `public` directory.
+Open the file `build.xml` and navigate to the target `update-assets` and add more items to copy the required files into the `public/` directory.

 <hr>